tobychui/arozos/README.md

 ### Artwork and Mascot Design

-Copyright (C)  2021 tobychui, All Right Reserved
+Copyright (C)  2023 tobychui, All Right Reserved

-## Buy me a coffee

-I am working on this project as a hobby / side project and I am not really into collecting donation from this project.